hyperledger/identus-cloud-agent/docs/decisions/20230405-did-linked-resources.md

 - the resource is published and indexed by the managed VDR layer (prism-node)
 - the resource is available via REST API & SDK for the product-level applications
 - the resource is dereferenced via the DID URL in the DID resolver
-- the changes to the PRISM DID method are minimal or even not required
 - the resource is linked to the DID dynamically (using DID URL + dereferencing algorithm)
 - this solution is scalable and decentralized (anyone can deploy the PRISM stack)
 - level of trust can be guaranteed by the underlying VDR and enforced by hashes or signatures of the resource